 Estimates are benchmarked to annual survey estimates via the estimation method.

-Estimates are adjusted for seasonal variation and holiday and trading-day differences using the Census Bureau's X-12 ARIMA program.
+Estimates are adjusted for seasonal variation and holiday and trading-day differences using the Census Bureau's X-13ARIMA-SEATS program using the X-11 filter-based adjustment procedure.

 Retail sales are one of the primary measures of consumer demand for both durable and non-durable goods.
 They are used as inputs for estimating personal consumption expenditures.